2022 Russian mobilization: In Russia

 On 22 September, Deputy Chairman of the Russian Security Council Dmitry Medvedev said that newly mobilized recruits could be used to protect the newly annexed territories in Russian-occupied Ukraine.

 Roskomnadzor demanded Russian media to write about mobilization using information "exclusively" from Russian government sources and threatened disobeying outlets with fines of up to 5 million rubles and blocking.

 Imprisoned Russian opposition politician Alexei Navalny said: "I don’t understand one thing.
 The army has a million people, Rosgvardia has 350,000 people, the Interior Ministry has another million and a half or two million people, and the Federal Penitentiary Service is full of people.
 Why are they drafting civilians?"

 In the Levada Center poll, conducted from 22–28 September, 47% of surveyed Russians said they had felt "anxiety, fear, and horror" following Vladimir Putin's announcement on 21 September.
 Another 23% said they had felt "shock," while 13% felt "anger and indignation" and 23% said they felt "pride for Russia."

+Bashkir activist Fail Alsynov called the mobilization a genocide of the Bashkir people.
+There have been allegations that Russia is sending a disproportionate number of men from ethnic minorities to fight in Ukraine.

+Russian Field survey of 21–29 October 2023 showed that 58% of those polled opposed the second mobilization.
+In May 2024, Kremlin sources told Reuters that Putin was ready to end the war in Ukraine with a negotiated ceasefire that would recognize Russia's war gains and freeze the war on current front lines, as Putin wanted to avoid unpopular steps such as further nationwide mobilization.

+According to the Russian independent website Astra, hundreds of Russian men who refused to fight in Ukraine were transported from a military facility near St. Petersburg to a war zone in the Kursk Oblast.

+In April 2025, a Russian military court sentenced a mobilized man from Sakhalin to 15 years in prison.
+He was mobilized in 2022 and deserted in June 2023, voluntarily surrendering to Ukrainian troops, but was later sent back to Russia in a prisoner exchange.